Physics-Informed Neural Network Models for EMT Simulators: Appendix

 \section{Appendix}

-The developed EMT solver used for the numerical results is verified by implementing the same study case in PSCAD.
-Fig.~\ref{fig:validation} shows the trajectories obtained with the developed solver and PSCAD for a double setpoint-change trajectory.
-We apply a 1 s ramp to increase the active power injected into the grid from 0 pu to 1 pu at $t = 2$ s.
+The developed EMT solver used for the numerical results in Sec.~\ref{sec4:numericaltests} is verified by implementing the same study cases in PSCAD.
+Fig.~\ref{fig:validation} shows the trajectories obtained with the developed solver and PSCAD for a large double setpoint-change trajectory.
+We apply a $1$ s ramp to increase the active power injected into the grid from 0 pu to 1 pu at $t = 2$ s.
 Three seconds later, at $t = 5$ s, we introduce a setpoint change of injected reactive power from 0 pu to 0.2 pu.
-We verify that the dynamics and operating points overlap.
+We verify that the dynamics and operating points coincide.